noiseprotocol/noise_spec/noise.md

- * **Padding**:  Applications are recommended to use a data format for the payloads of all encrypted messages that allows padding, so that payload lengths don't leak information.
+ * **Padding**:  Applications are recommended to use a data format for the payloads of all encrypted messages that allows padding, so that payload lengths can be padded to not leak information about message sizes.
 Using an extensible data format, per the previous bullet, will typically suffice.

  * **Termination**: Applications must consider that a sequence of Noise transport messages could be truncated by an attacker.
 Applications should